Payarc/payarc-sdk-php/README.md

     billing
        - plan - to manipulate plans
        - plan_subscription - to manipulate Plan subscriptions
+    disputes - to manipulate disputes
+    userSettings - to manipulate user settings
+    payarcConnect - to interact with a terminal running Payarc Connect

+### Service ``Payarc->charges``
 #### Service `Payarc->charges` is used to manipulate payments in the system.
 This Service has the following functions:
     create - this function will create a payment intent or charge accepting various configurations and parameters.
 See examples for some use cases. retrieve - this function returns json object 'Charge' with details list - returns an object with attribute 'charges' a list of json object holding information for charges and object in attribute 'pagination' createRefund - function to perform a refund over existing charge

+### Service ``Payarc->batches``
+#### Service `Payarc->batches` is used to manipulate payments in the system.
+This Service has the following functions:
+    retrieve - this function returns json object 'Batch' with details list - returns an object with attribute 'batches' a list of json object holding information for batches and object in attribute 'pagination'

 ### Service ``Payarc->customer``
 #### Service `Payarc->customer` is representing your customers with personal details, addresses and credit cards and/or bank accounts.
 Saved for future needs